 A beautiful part of the old city, where Victorian heritage meets upscale shopping and entertainment.

-A massive redevelopment programme has revitalised Salford Central.
-The area around Chapel Street and New Bailey is now buzzing with new shops, homes, of ces and green public spaces.
+The area around Chapel Street and New Bailey is now buzzing with new shops, homes and green public spaces.

 A real shopper’s paradise with boutiques, markets, designer and High Street brands, as well as Manchester Arndale, one of the biggest city shopping centres in the UK.